Asymptotics of coefficients of multivariate generating functions: improvements for multiple points: Introduction

 \subsection{Our Contribution}

-In this article we give an algorithm for computing arbitrary terms of the asymptotic expansion for $F_{n\alpha}$ when the asymptotics are controlled by a multiple point of $\varH$ of order $r \ge 1$.
-We do this by first deriving an explicit formula in Section~\ref{sec:asymptotics_special} for the special case where $r\leq d$ and the ideal generated by the germ of $H$ in the ring of germs of holomorphic functions is radical.
-This generalizes the formula for the smooth point case $r = 1$ in \cite[Theorem 3.2]{RaWi2008a} and improves upon the formula in \cite[Thm 3.5]{PeWi2004}, which gave an explicit formula for only the leading term.
+In this article we give an algorithm for computing arbitrary terms of the asymptotic expansion for $F_{r\alpha}$ for directions whose asymptotics are controlled by a multiple point of $\var$ of order $n \ge 1$.
+We do this by first deriving an explicit formula in Section~\ref{sec:asymptotics_special} for the special case where $n \leq d$ and the ideal generated by the germ of $H$ in the ring of germs of holomorphic functions is radical.
+This generalizes the formula for the smooth point case $n = 1$ in \cite[Theorem 3.2]{RaWi2008a} and improves upon the formula in \cite[Theorem 3.5]{PeWi2004}, which gave an explicit formula for only the leading term.
 We then show in Section~\ref{sec:asymptotics} how to reduce the general multiple point case to the special case.
-This gives a unified method for the computation of higher-order asymptotics that works for any value of $r$ and $d$.
+This gives a unified method for the computation of higher-order asymptotics that works for any value of $n$ and $d$.
 Our method of derivation uses Fourier-Laplace integrals as in \cite{PeWi2004}, but avoids the complications of infinite stationary phase sets.
-We have implemented our algorithm in Sage and apply it to examples in Section~\ref{sec:examples}.
+We have implemented our algorithm in an open-source Sage file called \texttt{amgf.sage} that is downloadable from \href{http://www.alexraichev.org/research.html}{Raichev's website}, and in Section~\ref{sec:examples} we employ it to work out examples.
 Section~\ref{sec:proofs} contains most of our proofs.

+To the best of our knowledge, the algorithms here and in \cite{RaWi2008a} are the first explicit, practical, and fairly general methods in the multivariate combinatorics literature for computing higher order asymptotic expansions.